doublecloud/transfer/pkg/providers/clickhouse/README.md

 ---

 ### **5. Decision Tree Diagram**
-A decision tree diagram is useful for showing the branching logic in `splitBatch`.
+**Purpose:** The decision tree diagram outlines the branching logic of the `splitBatch` function, which determines how items in the batch are categorized.

+Key Highlights:
+- Each item in the batch is evaluated to decide whether it should be skipped, retried, or inserted.
+- The decision is based on the offset of the item compared to the range of the last processed block.

 ```mermaid
 graph TD